DianaCarolina3/DianaCarolina3/README.md

 I am from Copacabana, Antioquia, Colombia 🟨🟦🟥

 - 👩‍💻 I am passionate about programming
+- 👩‍🔬🥼 I like science and math
-- 🚵‍♀️🚴‍ I like riding bike for Medellin and Copacabana
+- 🚵‍♀️🚴‍ I like riding bike for Medellin and Copacabana, Antioquia
 - 🌱 I’m currently learning Google Cloud Platform - AWS and scaling projects

 ## 📬 Get in Touch